SXNPYN/CoBreeder_for_GhostWolves/README.md

 CUSTOM_PR MIN_PR_MAX_ALLELES ghost_experiment 1 1 0 10 ALL 4`
   - 5 pairings will be allocated.
   - The user will be prompted to enter any custom PR thresholds for specific groups.
+  - The solver will maximise the number of ghost alleles and minimise pairwise relatedness between individuals in each pairing.
+Equal weight is placed on each of these.
   - The name of the run is "ghost_experiment".
 This string will be displayed alongside results.
-  - The solver will maximise the number of ghost alleles and minimise pairwise relatedness between individuals in each pairing.
-Equal weight is placed on each of these.
   - Any individuals with a PR greater than 10 can be paired.
-  - All individuals in the individuals file will be considered and all pairings are allowed (provided PR is appropriate).
+  - All individuals in the individuals file will be considered and all pairings are allowed, provided PR is appropriate.
   - Priority calculations are enabled and the top 4 individuals with the best priority values must be included in solutions.

 ## Expected File Formats

-All input files should be in CSV format, with the column names specified below.
+Input files should be CSVs with the column names specified below.
 The program expects two files, detailing the individuals and the pairwise relatedness between them.
 Please ensure that these files are complete.
 If the pairwise relatedness between two individuals is unknown, marking these cells with 0 will ensure that the individuals are not paired together.

 Note that data can be randomly generated for testing purposes using the script in `tests/data-generation-v2.py`, specifying number of individuals and lower/upper bounds for PR and ghost alleles.